Empowering and educating youth through technology is the heart of CfAL's mission.

 technology is a great way to share your thoughts, ideas and creations!

-Join us virtually on Wednesdays from 3:00pm to 4:30pm to create websites, host podcasts,
+Join us virtually on Mondays from 1-2:30PM or Wednesdays from 9-10:30AM to create websites, host podcasts,

 and edit videos and photos.
 Want to learn how to code and program?
 We teach that too!

-Program runs from September 15th through April 30th.
-Join us every Wednesday at 3:00pm - or just drop in when you can!
+Program runs from July 12th through August 16th.
+Join us every week - or just drop in when you can!

 What to Know: